The Real Differences in Fiberglass vs Aluminum Boat Hulls

 Ride Quality and Sound

 The compound curve advantage shows up most when you are running into head seas.
 A fiberglass deep-V will knife through.
 The bow flare pushes spray down and out.
-An aluminum boat with simpler geometry will pound harder because the hull can’t shed water as efficiently.
+An aluminum boat with a flat or modified-V bottom will ride rougher in the same conditions.
+That is where hull design matters more than material.
+A variable deadrise aluminum hull, like what Thunder Jet builds, will handle head seas much closer to how fiberglass does.

-If you spend long days running offshore to Vancouver Island fishing grounds or making the trip from Richmond out to the Gulf Islands, that ride quality difference adds up.
-You feel less beat up at the end of the day in fiberglass.
-That said, heavy-gauge welded aluminum boats handle Pacific Northwest waters just fine.
-They are loud, but they are proven in Georgia Strait conditions.
+If you spend long days running offshore to Vancouver Island fishing grounds or making the trip from Richmond out to the Gulf Islands, ride comfort matters.
+How beat up you feel at the end of the day depends more on the specific brand and hull design than just the material alone.
+A well-built aluminum boat with the right deadrise will ride better than a cheaper fiberglass hull with a flatter bottom.
+Heavy-gauge welded aluminum boats handle Pacific Northwest waters just fine and are proven in Georgia Strait conditions.

 The Rock Test: What Happens When You Hit Something